 IT Career Guide

-How to Write a Cover Letter for a Tech Job
+How to Write a Cover Letter for Tech Job

 Hunting for a lucrative tech job can be extremely exciting, especially when you weigh in all the perks you’ll be entitled to.
 However, you might experience a stumbling block along the way when a company asks you to attach or include something to your application: a cover letter.